We talked to Donovan Justice, founder of Digital Detox, about clean digital technology, and this is what he said about it.

 What specific tools, software, and management skills are you using to navigate this crisis?

 Donovan Justice: I think Slack, Whatsapp as well as phone calls are all great for communication.
 I’m quite enjoying phone calls as I can have a walk around the corridors, move and chat at the same time.
-The mirror is also a fantastic tool to replace the office whiteboard as no one comes in and wipes it off and you have something to refer back to.
+The Miro is also a fantastic tool to replace the office whiteboard as no one comes in and wipes it off and you have something to refer back to.

 In terms of management skills, I would like to refer more to a management style, which is empathy.
 It’s very important to have empathy for the people that might not get back to you on Slack quick enough and if you feel like someone hasn’t done something right, reach out and have a chat with them, find out how they’re doing and give them some feedback.